Transportation-cost inequalities for diffusions driven by Gaussian processes: Applications to diffusions

-commutes almost surely and the map $\mathbf{I}_f(\cdot,\xi) \colon \mathcal{D}^{0,p}_g \to C_{\xi}$ is locally Lipschitz continuous.
+commutes almost surely and the map $\mathbf{I}(\cdot,\xi) \colon \mathcal{D}^{0,p}_g \to C_{\xi}$ is locally Lipschitz continuous.
 The map $S \colon C_0 \to \mathcal{D}^{0,p}_g$ is constructed w.r.t. the Wiener measure on the path space $C_0$.
-Using a pathwise approach, one is not restricted to Wiener measure and it is indeed possible to construct lift maps $S_{\gamma}$ w.r.t. more general Gaussian measures $\gamma$ (cf. \cite{CQ02}, \cite{FV10-2}).
-In this case, one \emph{defines} $I_f(\cdot,\xi) := \mathbf{I}_f(S(\cdot),\xi)$ which gives rise to solutions of SDEs of the form
+Using a pathwise approach, one is not restricted to Wiener measure and it is indeed possible to construct lift maps $S$ w.r.t. more general Gaussian measures $\gamma$ (cf. \cite{CQ02}, \cite{FV10-2}).
+In this case, one \emph{defines} $I(\cdot,\xi) := \mathbf{I}(S(\cdot),\xi)$ which gives rise to solutions of SDEs of the form

-where $X = (X^1,\ldots,X^d)$ is a Gaussian process (for simplicity, we dropped the drift term here which does not cause problems anyway).
+where $X = (X^1,\ldots,X^m)$ is the canonical process induced by the Gaussian measure $\gamma$.
 Our key result will be that for \textit{Brownian-like} Gaussian processes (we will be more precise later), we have an estimate of the form

 almost surely for every $x,y \in C_0$ where $L$ is a random variable which possesses every moment w.r.t. the Gaussian measure $\gamma$.
-Together with Lemma \ref{lemma:transp_ineq_trans_under_loc_lip_maps}, this immediately yields our main result which is stated in Theorem \ref{thm:main_result_multiplicative_sdes}.
+Together with Lemma \ref{lemma:transp_ineq_trans_under_loc_lip_maps}, this yields a transportation inequality which is stated in Theorem \ref{thm:main_result_multiplicative_sdes}.

-We will not make an attempt to give an overview of rough paths theory since we will use it merely as a tool.
-Instead, we refer to the monographs \cite{LQ02}, \cite{LCL07}, \cite{FV10} and \cite{FH13}.
-The terms and notation we are using coincides with the one from \cite{FV10} with the addition that we use the symbol $\mathcal{D}_g^{0,p}$ for the geometric $p$-variation rough paths space $C^{0,p-\text{var}}_0([0,T];G^{[p]}(\R^d))$.
+We will not make an attempt to give an overview to rough paths theory since we will use it merely as a tool.
+Instead, we refer to the monographs \cite{LQ02}, \cite{LCL07}, \cite{FV10} and \cite{FH14}.
+The terms and notation we are using coincides with the one from \cite{FV10} with the only exception that we use the symbol $\mathcal{D}_g^{0,p}$ to denote the space of geometric $p$-variation rough paths $C^{0,p-\text{var}}_0([0,T];G^{[p]}(\R^m))$ equipped with the $p$-variation metric.
+By \cite[Proposition 8.25]{FV10}, this space is Polish.

 We start with some deterministic estimates for rough paths.
 If $\omega$ is a control function and $\alpha > 0$, recall the definition of $N_{\alpha}(\omega;[s,t])$ resp. of $N_{\alpha}(\mathbf{x};[s,t])$ for geometric rough paths $\mathbf{x}$ (\cite{CLL13}, \cite{FR12b}).
-The next proposition is a version of \cite[Theorem 4]{BFRS13} for the $p$-variation metric.
+The next proposition is a version of \cite[Theorem 4]{BFRS16} for the $p$-variation metric.

 \begin{proposition} Let $\mathbf{x}^1$ and $\mathbf{x}^2$ be weakly geometric $p$-rough paths for some $p \geq 1$.
 Consider the rough differential equations (RDEs)